azzlack/Sentinel.OAuth/README.md

 ## Setting up
 ### The easy way
-In its simplest form `Sentinel` only requires the following line in your OWIN Startup class to work:
+In its simplest form `Sentinel` only requires the following code in your OWIN Startup class to work:

 ```csharp
 app.UseSentinelAuthorizationServer(